DanielIrvine/TicTacToe/README.md

 SCREENSHOTS.

-Please see screenshots in the screenshots folder to see how this game is played: onLaunch.png            When the app is first opened lost.png                After losing a game afterThreeGames.png     After three games (lost and drawn) playingAgain.png        Dialog that appears when tapping the screen after a game is finished.
+Please see screenshots in the screenshots folder to see how this game is played:
+ * onLaunch.png            When the app is first opened
+ * lost.png                After losing a game
+ * afterThreeGames.png     After three games (lost and drawn)
+ * playingAgain.png        Dialog that appears when tapping the screen after a game is finished.
+ * testCases.png           All the passing test cases, as displayed in XCode.

 HOW TO PLAY.